 - There are different types of blockchains out there to power your dapp

 - A blockchain app can run on a permissioned chain (requires access rights) or on a permissionless (publicly accessible) chain

-- DLT is still a nascent technology, and virtually any application is possible
+- DLT is still a nascent technology, and you can build a blockchain app of any sort

 Chain apps out in the wild